Photo by Kevin Grady/Harvard Radcliffe Institute

 Welcome!

-I study comparative politics and political economy of development with a focus on the politics of education and on refugees and forced displacement.
-My dissertation project focused on the politics of refugee integration in national systems in Africa.
-Refugees test the limits of state obligation: they are inside national borders but outside political membership.
-I frame refugee integration as a distinct political economy challenge shaped by uncertainty, contested responsibility, and divergent incentives across transnational, national, and local interests.
-In my book project, I introduce the concept of ‘Quiet Inclusion’ to describe a phenomenon in which the de facto inclusion of refugees in public services exceeds what is protected de jure.
-Using quantitative, qualitative, and historical methods, I show that quiet inclusion can be a strategic solution for host governments facing dilemmas related to integration.
+I study comparative politics, social policy, and political economy of development with a focus on the education sector and on refugees and forced displacement.
+My dissertation project examined the sociopolitical dilemmas that characterize refugee integration in national systems in Africa where more than one-third of the world’s 120 million forcibly displaced people live.
+In my work, I frame refugee integration as a distinct political economy challenge shaped by uncertainty, contested responsibility, and divergent incentives across transnational, national, and local interests.

 My academic interests are shaped by more than a decade of professional and policy experience with the World Bank, UNHCR, the Education Commission, the Center for Global Development, among others.